MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/troubleshoot-omnichannel-customer-service.md

 - For the associated workstream, check that the **Allowed Presence** option has values in the **Work distribution** area.
 More information: [Configure work distribution](create-workstreams.md#configure-work-distribution)

-## Chat widget does not load on the portal
+## The chat widget does not load on the portal

 ### Issue

-Chat widget does not load on the portal.
+The chat widget does not load on the portal.
 There are multiple reasons this may happen.
 This section includes five possible resolutions.

 > [!div class="mx-imgBorder"]
 > ![Chat widget portal.](media/chat-portal.png "Chat widget portal view")